MarchisLost/annoyingBot/README.md

 # annoyingBot
-It's a discord bot that annoys our friend among doing other things!!
+It's a discord bot that annoys our friend among doing other things!